-Traditionally an effective system of pastoral care has been regarded as the sine qua non of a good Independent School education.
-Within Trinity, the House System is central in fostering an environment where boys feel safe, valued, engaged and purposeful.
+An effective system of pastoral care has been regarded as the sine qua non of a good Independent School education.
+At Trinity, the House System is central in fostering an environment where boys feel safe, valued, engaged and purposeful.
 The School strives to make effective provision for the personal guidance of each boy.
-It is through the House System that smaller ‘schools within the School’ can further enhance individual care and guidance.
+It is through the House System that the School seeks to provide individual care and guidance.

-The fact that the House System is vertical in nature helps to bring to the students’ attention a greater awareness of their responsibilities not only to members of their immediate peer group, but also to those older and younger than themselves.
-Thus, in general, the aim is to present a secure and familiar environment for our students.
-From the day they begin their schooling, students become members of a smaller House group whose staff are dedicated to helping them in their progress both in and out of the classroom.
+The fact that the House System is vertical helps to bring to the boys ’ attention a greater awareness of their responsibilities, not only to members of their peer group, but also to those older and younger than themselves.
+The aim is to present a secure and familiar environment.
+From the day they begin at Trinity, boys become members of a House group whose staff are dedicated to helping them in their progress both in and out of the classroom.

 The specific objectives of the House system are:

-> to foster House spirit and identity that contributes positively to the overall spirit and tone of the School which expresses itself in positive relationships between boys and staff both in and outside of the classroom;
+> to foster House spirit and identity to contribute to the overall spirit and tone of the School

-> to enable each student to be known as an individual and to help each boy to come to terms with his own strengths and weaknesses;
+> to encourage each boy to be known as an individual and to help each boy come to terms with his own strengths and weaknesses

-> to encourage full participation in the academic programme and wide range of activities offered by the School, thereby enabling students to achieve their potential;
+> to encourage participation in the academic programme and wide range of activities offered by the School

-> to nurture leadership through active delegation of responsibility within the House and to hold those accountable who have such responsibility developed to them; and
+> to nurture leadership through delegation of responsibility within the House

-There are sixteen Houses in the Senior School, each with one Housemaster and two or three Tutors.
-The Housemaster, with the help of the Middle School Housemasters and Tutors, guides and supports each boy's all round development according to the School's aims.
-Boys remain in one House for the six years of their secondary education, initially under the guidance of the Middle School Housemaster, then the Housemasters.
+There are sixteen Houses in the Senior and Middle Schools.
+The Housemaster, with the help of the Middle School Housemasters and Tutors, guides and supports each boy's development according to the School's aims.

 The class teacher is the crucial provider of Pastoral Care in Pre-K to 6.
 Class teachers gain as much knowledge as they can about each boy in their charge: his parents and his family, his cognitive abilities and attitudes, his ability at games, his hobbies and interests, his hopes and fears.
 They act as the boy’s adviser.
 The class teachers (Pre-K to 6) give correction and guidance to the boys when there are breaches of discipline.
 They build up a record of each boy that contains details concerning work, sport, social adjustment and so on.
 The class teacher (Pre-K to 6) will normally be the first contact person for parents concerning any matter relating to their son.